Moto Guzzi V1000 Le Mans Part 3

-Judged strictly on its character, Moto Guzzi’s Le Mans as originally designed by Lino Tonti, remains a very satisfying bike to ride.
-Few machines offer the symmetry, comfort and safety of Mandello’s most famous son, yet it is the Guzzi’s durability that sent it to motorcycling’s hall of legends.
-Under-stressed from a mechanical engineering standpoint, Italian Moto Guzzi supplier Duilio Agostini pushed that margin forward with his 1000cc tuning, but the extra speed only required a better pair of shocks…and a fiberglass enclosure from which to escape the blast.
-The spirit of Bol d’Or.
-As we discover in this latest installment Agostini was far from alone in this work, but the basic formulas developed by his team eventually became factory specification.
+Judged strictly on its character, Moto Guzzi’s production Le Mans 850 remains a very satisfying machine to ride.
+Few machines offer the symmetry of Mandello’s most famous son, yet it is the Guzzi’s performance that sent it to motorcycling’s hall of legends.
+Under-stressed from a mechanical engineering standpoint, Mandello Guzzi supplier Duilio Agostini pushed that margin forward with his 1000cc tuning methods, but the extra speed only required a better pair of shocks…and a fiberglass enclosure from which to escape the blast.
+Built with the spirit of Bol d’Or, we discover Agostini was far from alone in this work, but the basic formulas developed by his team eventually became factory specification.

 Seudem – Moto Guzzi importer for France

-Three names dominate the French Moto Guzzi scene during the 1970s and 80s; Charles Krajka, parts distributing arm SICEM and Seudem, importer to France.
-Any study of Guzzi in that region of Europe immediately begins with Krajka; providing parts, service and new motorcycles to clients in France before, during and after murky import/export dealings had developed.
-The stocky tuner was active and successful in racing and building racers for others, or fast street specials for those who insisted.
+Several names dominate the Moto Guzzi scene in France during the 1970s-80s; Charles Krajka, distributor SICEM, Teston and Seudem, the last two as importers to France.
+Any study of Guzzi in that region of Europe immediately begins with the iconic Krajka; providing parts, service and motorcycles to clients in France before and after murky import/export dealings had developed.
+The stocky tuner was active and successful as both a racer and builder, crafting fast street specials for those who insisted.
 Now widely considered a patriarch of the Guzzi brand among French enthusiasts, Krajka was instrumental in fueling a deep passion for the brand.

-Local owners say the problems began when Guzzi owner DeTomaso slid the French export business into the hands of Germany’s Motobecane – no doubt a major player in the V1000 Le Mans story.
-That failed, so Krajka and others pooled resources until Seudem was formed sometime around 1977-78, primarily to deliver Moto Guzzi and Benelli.
-Seudem found fame in 1979 with its shocking win at the prestigious “Bol d’Argent” on a 1000cc Le Mans II ridden by Jean-Lou Colin and Guy Meynet.
-Some believe Krajka played a role, and at this point that seems certain.
+Local owners say the problems began when Guzzi owner DeTomaso slid the French export business into the hands of Motobecane – no doubt a major player in the V1000 Le Mans story.
+That failed, so Krajka and others pooled resources until Seudem was reformed in Germany sometime around 1977-78, primarily to deliver Moto Guzzi and Benelli.
+Very active, Seudem found fame in 1979 with its shocking win at the prestigious “Bol d’Argent” on a 1000cc Le Mans II ridden by Jean-Lou Colin and Guy Meynet.
+Few doubted Krajka played a role, and at this point it seems certain.